aspose-barcode-cloud/Aspose.BarCode-Products/barcode/nodejs/_index.md

      Get Started with Barcode Processing
     </h2>
     <p>
-     It is easy to get started with Aspose.BarCode Cloud SDK for Node.js and there is nothing to install.
-Simply create an account at
+     Using Aspose.BarCode Cloud SDK for Node.js does not require anything to be installed and is easy to try.
+You simply need to create an account in
      <a href="https://dashboard.aspose.cloud/#/apps">
       Aspose for Cloud
      </a>
-     and get your application information.
-Once you have the App SID &amp; KEY, you are ready to give the Aspose.BarCode Cloud SDK for Node.js a try on any supported platforms.
+     and receive your application information.
+As soon as you have App SID &amp; KEY, you can start working with Aspose.BarCode Cloud SDK for Node.js on any supported platforms.
     </p>
     <!-- <div id="code" class="codeblock">